erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 ## ❤️ Share without limits
 Sharing links via Slack or email are great, but those content get easily lost.
-You shouldn't make assumptions your teamates saw the video you've shared once.
+You shouldn't make assumptions your teammates saw the video you've shared once.
 I recommend to maintain a directory (in Notion/Paper/Wiki etc...).
 When you see a question that was answered in one of your video, share it again.
-A natural snowball effect will happen when your teamates will see more and more people sharing their knowledge.
+A natural snowball effect will happen when your teammates will see more and more people sharing their knowledge.

 Keep sharing ❤️